Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-The study of smooth centralizers started with Smale \cite{smale} who conjectured that centralizers of ``generic" diffeomorphisms are trivial.
-The conjecture was partially answered in affirmative in \cite{BCW} where the authors showed that a residual set of $C^1$ diffeomorphisms of a compact smooth manifold has trivial centralizer.
+The study of smooth centralizers started with Smale \cite{smale}, who conjectured that centralizers of ``generic'' diffeomorphisms are trivial.
+The conjecture was partially answered in the affirmative in \cite{BCW}, where the authors showed that a residual set of $C^1$ diffeomorphisms of a compact smooth manifold has trivial centralizer.

-Here, we are interested in the problem of describing the centralizer completely around an algebraic model and showing that the only reason for the centralizer to be non-trivial is for the diffeomorphism to be very special, or in other words, ``big centralizer implies being algebraic", which is called the (local) \emph{centralizer rigidity} problem.
+Here, we are interested in the problem of describing the centralizer completely around an algebraic model and showing that the only reason for the centralizer to be non-trivial is that the diffeomorphism is very special, or, in other words, that ``big centralizer implies being algebraic.''
+This is called the (local) \emph{centralizer rigidity} problem.

-The centralizer rigidity problem can also be seen as a generalization of the of rigidity of higher rank action under perturbation, which was studied by Katok Spatzier \cite{KSpat}, Damjorovic \cite{DK}, Vinhage \cite{Vinhage}, Wang \cite{VinWang}, etc. Instead of perturbing a whole action, the centralizer rigidity question asks whether the condition that a single element is a perturbation is enough to establish rigidity of the whole action.
+The centralizer rigidity problem can also be seen as a generalization of the rigidity of higher-rank actions under perturbation, which was studied by Katok--Spatzier \cite{KSpat}, Damjanović \cite{DK}, Vinhage \cite{Vinhage}, Wang \cite{VinWang}, and others.
+Instead of perturbing an entire action, the centralizer rigidity question asks whether the condition that a single element is perturbed is enough to establish rigidity of the whole action.

-In this paper, we consider perturbations of affine diffeomorphisms on the quotient $G/\Gamma$ of a semisimple Lie group, for example a diagonal matrix acting by left multiplication on $\mathrm{SL}_n\R/\Gamma$.
-Here we take $G$ to be a connected $\R$-spilt semisimple Lie group over $\R$ with no compact factor.
+In this paper, we consider perturbations of affine diffeomorphisms on the quotient $G/\Gamma$ of a semisimple Lie group, for example, a diagonal matrix acting by left multiplication on $\mathrm{SL}_n\R/\Gamma$.
+Here we take $G$ to be a connected, $\R$-split semisimple Lie group with no compact factor.
 We also require $G$ to be \emph{genuinely higher rank}, meaning that each of its simple factors has rank at least $2$.
 We require $\Gamma$ to be a cocompact lattice in $G$.

-We pick the diffeomorphisms to be elements of the Weyl chamber flow, which is an $\R^k$ action on the $G/\Gamma$ by left multiplication of elements its maximal torus.
-An element $f_0$ of the Weyl chamber flow is called \emph{generic} if the corresponding element in the Cartan subalgebra does not lie in the Weyl chamber walls.
-See Section \ref{semisimple} for more detailed definitions of these terminologies.
+We pick the diffeomorphisms to be elements of the Weyl chamber flow, which is an $\R^k$-action on $G/\Gamma$ given by left multiplication by elements of its Cartan subgroup.
+An element $f_0$ of the Weyl chamber flow is called \emph{generic} if the corresponding element in the Cartan subalgebra does not lie on the Weyl chamber walls.
+See Section~\ref{semisimple} for more detailed definitions of this terminology.